f-lucini/cloudfront-prefix-list-bypass/README.md

 ## Quick Start

 The commands below will guide you through setting up the AWS attacker account with a **Lambda function** that modifies the *host-header*, along with the necessary IAM role and permissions in the **N. Virginia region** as required for [Lambda@Edge](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/lambda-at-the-edge.html).
-Once configured, you can deploy a CloudFront Distribution for **each target origin** you need to access.
+Once configured, you can deploy a CloudFront Distribution for **each target origin** you need to access (using a different *stack name*).

 `attacker-cf-distro.yml` accepts the following parameters as input values:
 - **HostHeader**: *website DNS name* expected by the origin